-including health technologies for preparedness and response to a pandemic by countries at different levels of development) is one of the preliminary issues to be assessed by the member States.
+Whether this would need a new treaty to deal with pandemics or reviewing and strengthening the IHR (notably by introducing enforcement mechanisms and binding obligations to share resources including health technologies for preparedness and response to a pandemic by countries at different levels of development) is one of the preliminary issues to be assessed by the member States.
 In any case, as discussed below, such a treaty should build on the IHR as revised in 2005.
 A pandemic treaty may address some of the gaps in the global health governance, but would not address other systemic issues in the governance of public health, which would require further coordinated action by WHO Member States.

 Before commencing negotiations on a pandemic treaty there is need for Member States to take an informed view of what legal instruments and mechanisms exist in WHO for pandemic preparedness and response.
-Some questions include what are the deficiencies in such instruments and mechanisms and what are the possible alternatives to address them; what would be the relationship of a new treaty with the IHR and other international agreements, particularly those in the context of WTO; and how a treaty could ensure effective circulation and access to needed goods, services and technologies during a pandemic.
+Some questions include what are the shows that in the negotiation of these regulations, given the asymmetric capacity of WHO members to participate, often a small group of countries can decisively influence the outcome.
+WHA can also make recommendations to members, which are of a voluntary nature and in most cases are not accompanied by mechanisms and strategies for concrete implementation.

 Despite the substantial normative powers conferred, such as in Article 19 of the Constitution, in practice WHO has paid little attention to law-especially hard law-as a tool for the protection and promotion of health.
 On the contrary, it has shown itself to be more in favor of seeking political agreement and assumed a more persuasive rather than a role of enforcing legal obligations.
 The fact that in seventy years it has adopted only one international regulation on a sensitive issue (the control of infectious diseases) and only one international treaty in a substantive area (tobacco control) suggests that WHO still has a long way to go in promoting health through the law.